wemake-services/meta/.gitlab/merge_request_templates/Default.md

 ## Issues

 <!---
-Which issues this PR closes?
+Which issue this PR closes?
+It can close only one issue.
 Which issues this PR references?
 Please, specify all issues.
 Format is: Closes #X or Refs #Y